As part of World Mental Health Day, we share our small steps to lead a positive way of life to support and improve mental health and wellbeing.

 Be grateful!
 Wake up every day feeling grateful.
 In bleak times, be thankful for your health, food on the table and a roof over your head.
 Not everyone is fortunate to have the basic necessities in life.

 Practice mindfulness and meditation.
-Use this time to self-reflect, breath and be conscious of your energy.
+Use this time to self-reflect, breathe and be conscious of your energy.
 This will help you to be in the present.
-Step away from electronic gadget, and spend time on yourself and focus on self-awareness.
+Step away from an electronic gadget, and spend time on yourself and focus on self-awareness.
 Even if you just spent a minute a day to even focus on your breathing and nothing else.

 Win, win for your physical and mental health.
 If you are not someone who enjoys exercise, boost your steps with long walks, at that moment you can clear your head and gain a sense of mental direction.
 If times become stagnant or you need to ‘up’ your motionless routine, take walk intervals between work and being at home.